tcr/scissors/README.md

 PDF manipulation in Node.js, based on PDFTK!
 Split, join, crop, read, extract, boil, mash, stick them in a stew.

-**This project is no longer actively maintained and we cannot respond to issues.
-Consider alternatives such as https://github.com/jjwilly16/node-pdftk**
+> This project is no longer actively maintained and we cannot respond to issues.
+> Consider alternatives such as https://github.com/jjwilly16/node-pdftk
+>
+> Bug fixes are always welcome.

 ## Example